Visiting the gallery

 At the heart of the Sutton Hoo ship burial was a chamber surrounded by riches from Byzantium and beyond, pointing to the existence of international connections.

 The origin of the term 'Viking' is uncertain, perhaps coming from Old Norse words for pirates, seaborne expeditions, or an area in south-eastern Norway called Viken.

-A double-edged sword, such as that on display, were the most prestigious weapon used by Vikings, only available to high status warriors.
+A double-edged sword, such as that on display, was the most prestigious weapon used by Vikings, only available to high-status warriors.